nicoleahmed/malicious-extensions-list/README.md

 - use a good adblocker (I use [UBO](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)  and consider using a blocker for your search engine (like [ublacklist](https://github.com/nicoleahmed/nicoles-ublacklist))

 Here I am pulling together a couple of repositories and some web sources to produce a list of malicious extensions.
-I will also provide cmd and powershell commands for environments where you cannot run [Palant's check-extensions utility](https://github.com/palant/malicious-extensions-list/releases/).This [powershell utility](https://github.com/adamcysec/chrome-mal-ids/blob/master/Scan-ChromeExtensions.ps1) for scanning extensions against internet csv files looks useful so will try to alter this. (also a [bash script for mac os](
+I will also provide cmd and powershell commands for environments where you cannot run [Palant's check-extensions utility](https://github.com/palant/malicious-extensions-list/releases/).This [powershell utility](https://github.com/adamcysec/chrome-mal-ids/blob/master/Scan-ChromeExtensions.ps1) for scanning extensions against internet csv files looks useful so will try to alter this. (also a [bash script for mac os](https://github.com/gnyman/chromium-mal-ids/blob/master/chrome-ext-check.sh) and [another](https://github.com/mohammed-ali-1/malicious_extensions_finder/blob/master/malicious_extensions_finder.sh))

 A principle I will stick to is - once a developer has used malicious code, even if Google says they won't again - I won't trust them.
-So extension IDs will remain on this list. **Unless evidence of an exploit, recovery and learning is shown.**
+So extension IDs will remain on this list. **Unless evidence of an exploit, recovery and learning is shown by developer.**

 This is for my own personal use but you are welcome to use it too.